INFINITY-ISHANT/SOC-25/Learnings.md

 ### Learnings so Far in flutter
--scaffold and appbar
+- scaffold and appbar
--colours and font
+- colours and font
--stateless widgets and reload
+- stateless widgets and reload
--images and assets
+- images and assets
--buttons and icons
+- buttons and icons
--containers and paddings
+- containers and paddings
--rows and coloumns
+- rows and coloumns
--expanded widgets
+- expanded widgets
--statefull widgets
+- statefull widgets
--custom classes
+- custom classes
--cards
+- cards
--maps and routing
+- maps and routing
--error handling
+- error handling
--loaders and spinners
+- loaders and spinners
--ternary operator
+- ternary operator
--list view builders
+- list view builders
+- now i am currently learning the backend using node.js and will update this document when i have fully learnt it.